theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/get-costcenter-hierarchies.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 Cost center hierarchies are stored in SAP in different tables.
 Every controlling area has one standard hierarchy defined.
 Cost centers belong to this standard hierarchies.
-In this following example we want to build a treeview with the cost centers of one selected standard hierarchy.
+In this depicted example we want to build a treeview with the cost centers of one selected standard hierarchy.

 The form should contain following elements: